grew-nlp/grew_doc/content/tutorial/05_confluence.md

 What should we do with non-confluent system?
 In fact, there are two possible situations:

- * the two rules are correct and there is a real (linguistic) ambiguity; and the different solutions must be considered.
+ * The two rules are correct and there is a real (linguistic) ambiguity; and the different solutions must be considered.
- * there is no ambiguity, the rules must be corrected
+ * There is no ambiguity, the rules must be corrected.

 In our example (`AUX` and `VERB`), we are clearly in the second case, but let us consider the other one anyway, just to see how to deal with really non-confluent setting.

-## The `iter` strategy
+## The `Iter` strategy

 Here, we suppose then that we are interested in all possible solutions.
 **Grew** provides a strategy `Iter` to do this: